steqeq/0000/docs/deploy/linux/installer/install.md

 ### Add Required Repositories

-You must addd the AMDGPU and ROCm repositories manually for all ROCm releases you want to install except the latest one.
-The amdgpu-install script automatically adds the required repositories for the latest release.
+You must add the ROCm repositories manually for all ROCm releases you want to install except the latest one.
+The `amdgpu-install` script automatically adds the required repositories for the latest release.

 Run the following commands based on your distribution to add the repositories: